 National Girl Scout Cookie Weekend 2016

-On this day, Girl Scouts across the nation will band together to speak as a single, powerful voice to raise awareness of the Girl Scout Cookie Program and to drive cookie sales.
+On this weekend, Girl Scouts across the nation will band together to speak as a single, powerful voice to raise awareness of the Girl Scout Cookie Program and to drive cookie sales.
 Make sure you have a cookie booth somewhere in a well-traveled or well-visited location on Friday, Feb.
 7 or Saturday, Feb.
 8. There’s also a National GS Cookie Day 2014 Patch too!
 Available through The Skyline Shop.

 Everything You Need for Cookie-Selling Success!